Online Session Locator

 Session Description

 The collection of sexual orientation and gender identity (SOGI) data and the provision of resources for the use of that data in research and data-driven decision-making serves a critical need in the field of engineering: a diverse engineering workforce is vital to address the complex, pressing concerns plaguing society.
-This requires the reversal of demographic inequities which have challenged the field of engineering for decades.
-To document and monitor these inequities, researchers and policymakers systematically gather demographic data to study trends in the participation and contributions of ... (continued)
+This requires the reversal of demographic inequities that have challenged the field of engineering for decades.
+To document and monitor these inequities, researchers and policy makers systematically gather demographic data to study trends in the participation and contributions of ... (continued)

 Speakers